johnspin/SampleCode/DataStax_Challenge/README.md

 # Jepsen Inspired Checker

-## Introduction

-Post-hoc verification of the history of those operations.

-In this task, we'd like you to write a specific sub-portion of a Jepsen test.
-We expect this to take 1.5 to 4 hours, with an average of ~2 hours of work.
-This should require minimal prerequisite knowledge of Apache Cassandra or DataStax Enterprise.
-While our team programs in Java and Python, please feel free to write this in the language you feel most comfortable or productive in.

 ## Task

 For the purposes of this task, we're going to describe a simplified testing framework, inspired by Jepsen.
 This testing framework has a few concepts you'll want to understand.
 These are summarized here, with necessary detail included below under "Reference Documentation".